yourlabs/django-autocomplete-light/docs/source/faq.rst

             js = ('autocomplete_light/autocomplete.js',)

-This caused a problem if you want to load jquery and autocomplete.js globally **anyway** and **anywhere** in the admin to have a global navigation
+This caused a problem if you wanted to load jQuery and autocomplete.js globally **anyway** and **anywhere** in the admin to have a global navigation
-autocomplete: it would double load the scripts.
+autocomplete: it would load the scripts twice.

 Also, this didn't work well with django-compressor and other cool ways of deploying the JS.